 Who can live at Vinson Hall?

-Independent Living residences at Vinson Hall Retirement Community are open to commissioned military officers of all branches of service and their immediate family members and to all federal employees from any agency.
+Independent Living residences at Vinson Hall Retirement Community are open to commissioned military officers of all branches of service and their immediate family members and to all federal employees from any agency who have achieved a level of GS-14 or higher.
 Occasionally, special exceptions are made for individuals with a strong connection to our military or government.

 I am still very active.
 Why should I get on the list now?

 Many of our residents are very active, maintaining full schedules.
 Some volunteer with local organizations and many travel extensively.
 Living at VHRC allows you to engage in all the activities you love without the worry of home upkeep.
 In addition, prior to moving into VHRC, we invite you to join our Waitlist Signature Program, which allows you to enjoy VHRC’s amenities before you move in.
 Click here to read more.

 If I get on the list now, what happens when my name comes up and I am not ready to move?

 You will indicate on your application when you would like to move to Vinson Hall Retirement Community.
 However, if the time is not right when your name comes up, just tell us and we will go on to the next person on the list.
 There is no penalty to you.